T-miracle/intellij-sdk-docs/topics/basics/getting_started/publishing_plugin.md

-# Publishing a Plugin
+# 发布插件

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<link-summary>Publishing a plugin to JetBrains Marketplace manually or with Gradle IntelliJ Plugin.</link-summary>
+<link-summary>手动或使用 Gradle IntelliJ 插件将插件发布到 JetBrains Marketplace。</link-summary>

 When your plugin is ready, you can publish it to a [JetBrains Marketplace](https://plugins.jetbrains.com) plugin repository so that other users can install it in IDE.
 The first plugin publication, even when a project uses the Gradle setup, must be [uploaded manually](#uploading-a-plugin-to-jetbrains-marketplace).